Topological Signal Processing over Generalized Cell Complexes: Topology inference and sparse representation

 where $\mathbf{b}_n$ is the column of $\mB_2$ associated with the $n$-th 2-cell (polygon), whose entries are all zero except the entries associated with the edges of the $n$-th cell.
-Then, we select the columns of the boundary matrix $\mB_2$ for which the total circulation of the observed edge signal along the corresponding $2$-cell is minimum.
+The coefficient $q_n \in \{0,1\}$ is introduced to select the columns of $\mB_2$ for which the total circulation of the observed edge signal along the corresponding $2$-cell is minimum.
 Note that the circulation of the generic component $\bx_{sH}^1(m)$ along the boundary of the $n$-th polygon is $\mb_n^T\bx_{sH}^1(m)$.
-If the norm of this circulation is sufficiently small over all set of data, we set $q_m=1$, i.e. we fill the $m$-th polygon, otherwise we set $q_m=0$ and leave the corresponding polygon empty.
-Mathematically speaking, the inference problem boils down to solve the following problem \beq \eeq where $q^*$ is the number of (filled) $2$-cells.
-This number is typically unknown ad hence it has to be estimated through a validation phase.
+If the overall sum of the norm of this circulation is sufficiently small over all set of data, we set $q_n=1$, i.e. we fill the $n$-th polygon, otherwise we set $q_n=0$ and leave the corresponding polygon empty.
+Mathematically speaking, the inference problem boils down to solving the following problem \beq \eeq where $q^*$ is the number of (filled) $2$-cells.
 Note that the objective function $f_{\text{TV}}$ represents the sum of the squared variations (curls) of the edge signals along the $2$-cells of the complex.